 Scrap the Cap: ten reasons why the cap on care costs should be replaced by a fairer way of funding care for older people.
 A campaign by National Pensioners Convention, Unison and United for All Ages

 A Future for All Ages: growth starts with homes, care and jobs - the latest report from United for All Ages puts forward more than fifty ideas for getting Britain working for all ages.
 See the report and news release.

-Good Care Guide gets a new look - the only website where families using childcare and eldercare can rate and review their care providers.
-See Denise Burke on Sky News about reviews on Good Care Guide, which was developed by United for All Ages and My Family Care to help families choosing care and improve the quality of care.
+Good Care Guide celebrates a million visits - the only website where families using childcare and eldercare can rate and review their care providers.
+See Channel 4 News about reviews on Good Care Guide, which was developed by United for All Ages and My Family Care to help families choosing care and improve the quality of care.
 See Good Care Guide here

 Cross Generational Housing - a report by Michael Keith on designing homes where three or more generations of the same family could live together under one roof.
 Published by United for All Ages here

 Childcare Champions - a website standing up for quality affordable childcare for all families launched by United for All Ages.
 Have your say here

 Awards for All Ages - the 2013 winners were announced here.
 Congratulations to Learning for the Fourth Age, The Peace Hospice and Magic Me.
 They show how action by and for all ages can tackle some of the big social and economic issues facing Britain.
 See film of the presentation and the winners talking about their projects here.